 - Phone rental is a good option if you need to make/receive a lot of calls.

 - You can rent mobile phones and pocket wifi units, and buy SIM cards at Japan’s airports.

-- For full details on all of this, see below (numbers below correspond to the numbers in this list).
+- For full details on all of this, see below.

 Wifi in Japan

 In Japan, there will almost certainly be wifi in your accommodations (see following section).
-While you’re out, you’ll find it in many restaurants, cafes, bars and some other public spaces like airports and museums.
+While you’re out, you’ll find it in many restaurants, cafes (Starbucks has free wifi in every store), bars and some other public spaces like airports and museums.
 Some cities are also adding public wifi in major downtown areas.
 That said, some travelers find that wifi is less common in Japan than in other countries, particularly super wired countries like Singapore etc. When you do find wifi in Japan, it is almost always super-fast and very reliable.